Claudia-Alonso/Claudia-Alonso/README.md

 - 👋 Hi, I’m @Claudia-Alonso
+- 📖 Currently doing an MAI Project with requires me to analyse data using machine learning techniques
 - 👀 I’m interested in learning as much as possible!
 Currently, very interested in building some machine learning applications so watch out for them soon
 - 🌱 I’m currently learning Python as quickly as possible
 - 💞️ I’m looking to collaborate on any fun projects